AFGE Local 1658 2023 Holiday Party

 Limited to 150 tickets

-After a successful first week of Union Fairs, Local 1658 has scheduled 3 more Fairs for next week.
-We hope many of you will stop by.
-We will have the latest information of what AFGE and Local 1658 are doing on behalf of our Members and Federal Employees, along with some of our nifty giveaways, and snacks like popcorn, Danishes, candy bars, and soft drinks/water.
+We have signed up 38 new members so far during our current organizing drive.
+We have 2 more Union Fairs scheduled for this year, and hope that you can stop by.
+We will have the latest information of what AFGE and Local 1658 are doing on behalf of our Members and Federal Employees, along with some of our nifty giveaways, and snacks like Ghirardelli Holiday Candy, Popcorn, Danishes, and soft drinks/water.

 Sincerely and in Solidarity,